nodatime/nodatime/docs/developer/tzdb-file-format.md

 `TimeZoneInfo.Id` property.

 The field data is a single `dictionary`.
 It must occur exactly once, and it uses the string pool.

+This field is not read in Noda Time 2.x, which uses `TimeZoneInfo.Id` (present in netstandard1.3).

 ## Field 6: Zone location information